Clara D Peet Preserve: Conneautashmetparfeb2019-04-10T13:36:00-05:00

 The park is preserved with a conservation easement to protect Conneaut Creek and the forested riparian.

-Park has mowed trails, remnants of camp buildings, and is directly adjacent and upstream from a USFW preserve with parking and float launch.
+Park has mowed trails, a new pavilion, primitive restroom, (no water) remnants of camp buildings, and is directly adjacent and upstream from a USFW preserve with parking and float launch.

 Visitors can enjoy birding, canoe/kayaking, fishing, hiking, photography, picnic, and X-country skiing.